evtishin/evtishin/README.md

 - 👋 Hi, I’m Evgeniy Tishin
-- 👀 I’m interested in ...
+- 👀 I’m interested in creating my own OS
-- 🌱 I’m currently learning Haskell
+- 🌱 I’m currently learning assembly and C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - https://www.linkedin.com/in/etishin/

 <!---
 evtishin/evtishin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.